sergeyshpadyrev/variabler/README.md

 It does the following things:

-- Adds `envy` directory that contains templates, configs and variables
+- Adds `variabler` directory that contains templates, configs and variables
-- Adds envy files section into `.gitignore`
+- Adds variabler files section into `.gitignore`

 By default it creates two dummy templates: `api.js` and `settings.json` <br/>
 They are needed just to help you understand how to use `variabler`